subdavis/selfhosted/README.md

 ## Prerequisites

-* A linux server on your local network running CoreOS, Ubuntu >= 15.04, or really whatever.
+* A linux server on your local network (CoreOS, Ubuntu >= 15.04, whatever...) with `Docker CE` and `systemd` installed.
-  * systemd installed
-  * docker CE installed
-* Your own domain name
+* A domain name.
-* An AWS Account for Dynamic DNS -- will be (mostly) contrained to free tier usage.
+* An AWS Account for Dynamic DNS.
+Our use will be constrained to permanent free-tier except for a single Route53 Hosted Zone, which is $0.50 a month.

+### Volume Mounts

-**IMPORTANT** - `media-sdb.service` may or may NOT apply to you, and you might have to disable it.
-My server has a secondary spinning disk that I mount all my docker container's shared volumes to.
-I mount this disk at `/media/sdb`, then symlink that directory to `/dockmount`.
-All these containers mount shared volumes at `/dockmount/<containername>`.
-Some containers share a filespace.
-I'm then free to completely wipe my boot disk without losing any data.
+**IMPORTANT** - Some of my services, like `media-sdb.service`, may or may NOT apply to you, and you might have to disable them.
+My server has 3 separate storage volumes that I spread my volume mounts across.
+I mount my secondary disks at `/media/sdX`, then symlink that directory to `/dockmount`.
+All these containers bind-mount volumes at `/media/sdX/<containername>`.
+Some containers share mounts, like plex and samba.
+You can change the container mount points in `profile.env` without having to modify service files.

 # Setup